By Sameer Hinduja and Justin W. Patchin

-1. Protect them.
-Never, ever give your password (on Facebook, Instagram, Snapchat, Skype, email, or any similar service) or cell phone unlock code to anyone—even a friend.
+1. PROTECT THEM.
+Never, ever give your password (on Instagram, Snapchat, Xbox Live, Fortnite, email, or any similar service) or cell phone unlock code to anyone—even a friend.
 Friendships sometimes don’t last, and that password can be used against you.

-7. Don’t send it to others.
-Never provide your password via a text message or over email or in response to a request.
+7. DON’T SEND IT TO OTHERS.
+Never provide your password via a text, or in a DM, or in a screenshot, or in response to a request.
 You could accidentally send it to the wrong person or that person might show it to someone else.
 Or it could be a scam.

-8. Don’t post it.
-Do not place a written copy of your password on the side of your monitor, under your keyboard, in your laptop case, etc. Figure out a secure place where you can store the passwords you write down – or, if possible – never write down any passwords; it is best to commit them to memory or use highly-rated password manager software.
+8. DON’T POST IT.
+Do not place a written copy of your password on the side of your monitor, in your laptop case, in your phone’s Notes, etc. Figure out a secure place where you can store the passwords you write down – or, if possible – never write down any passwords; it is best to commit them to memory or use highly-rated password manager apps/software.

-9. Avoid entering on untrusted devices.
-Do not type passwords on devices that you do not own, control, or fully trust.
-Computers in Internet cafés, school labs, airports, libraries, or similar public places should only be used for anonymous Web browsing, and not for logging into your online accounts.
+9. AVOID ENTERING ON UNTRUSTED DEVICES.
+Do not enter passwords on devices that you do not own, control, or fully trust.
+Computers and tablets in school labs, airports, libraries, your parent’s office, or other public places should only be used for anonymous Web browsing, and not for logging into your online accounts.

-10. Use different passwords.
+10. USE DIFFERENT PASSWORDS.
 Don’t use the same password across all of the online accounts you have.
-Try to use different passwords at different sites, so that one hacked account doesn’t lead to other accounts being hacked.
+Try to use different passwords at different sites, so that one hacked account doesn’t lead to other accounts being compromised as well.

-This Top Ten List educates youth on how best to create and use passwords for online accounts in order to keep them from being victimized.
+This Top Ten List educates youth on how best to create and use passwords for online accounts in order to keep them from being targeted.

 Citation information: Hinduja, S. & Patchin, J.W.
-(2013).
-Password safety: Top ten tips for teens.
+(2018).
+Tips for Teens: Password Safety.
 Cyberbullying Research Center.
 Retrieved [insert date], from https://cyberbullying.org/Top-Ten-Teen-Tips-Passwords.pdf